T. REX: THE ULTIMATE PREDATOR

-"T. rex: The Ultimate Predator" introduces you to the entire tyrannosaur superfamily and reveals the amazing story of the most iconic dinosaur in the world through stunning life-sized models, fossils and casts, and a shadow theater re-creating an epic battle.
+"T. rex: The Ultimate Predator" introduces you to the entire tyrannosaur superfamily and reveals the amazing story of the most iconic dinosaur in the world through stunning life-sized models, fossil casts, interactives and an immersive shadow theater re-creating an epic battle.

 This exhibition, based on the latest T. rex research, is on the road for first time directly from the founder and leading researcher of T. rex, the American Museum of Natural History (AMNH), NYC.

 WARNING: you may never think of T. rex the same way again!

 What You'll See in "T. rex: The Ultimate Predator"

 Even T. rex was once a vulnerable hatchling and many never made it past age one.